 Southwest Portland (Downtown)

-Encircled by the Willamette River, Southwest Portland is home to Oregon Zoo and Portland State University.
-Abounds with dining, shopping, Saturday Market, and cultural venues.
+Encircled by the Willamette River, Southwest Portland is home to the Oregon Zoo and Portland State University.
+It abounds with dining, shopping, the Saturday Market, and cultural venues.
 It is best for singles or those seeking a bustling city center experience.
+The average rent in Southwest Portland is about USD 1,768 per month, with one-bedrooms starting around USD 1,320 and two-bedrooms from USD 1,590

 Southeast Portland